thrkll/frettabladid-scraper/README.md

 # frettabladid-scraper

-`frettabladid-scraper` is a simple python-script to download editions of Fréttablaðið in bulk from [Fréttablaðið.is](www.frettabladid.is).
+`frettabladid-scraper` is a Python script to download editions of Fréttablaðið in bulk from [Fréttablaðið.is](www.frettabladid.is).

 ## Features